- The Ohio State University Michael E. Moritz College of Law, J.D., 2007, summa cum laude, Order of the Coif

 - 1/3/2017Vorys announced that Michael J. Ball, Colleen M. Devanney, J.B.
 Lind, Natalie M. McLaughlin, Martha Brewer Motley, Adam J. Rocco, Benjamin A. Shepler and Nancy Nicole Workman have been named partners of the firm.

-- 6/29/2017Vorys Partner Ben Shepler will be a speaker at the New Director's Workshop 2: Essential Human Resources Management hosted by the Ohio Library Council on June 29, 2017.
+- 6/29/2017Vorys Partner Ben Shepler was a speaker at the New Director's Workshop 2: Essential Human Resources Management hosted by the Ohio Library Council on June 29, 2017.

 - 12/9/2015Vorys attorneys Angela Gibson and Ben Shepler presented a webinar titled “Gender Issues in the Workplace” hosted by the Ohio Chamber of Commerce on December 9, 2015.

 - 11/19/2014Vorys attorneys Angela Gibson and Ben Shepler presented a webinar hosted by the Ohio Chamber of Commerce on November 19, 2014.

 - 7/18/2017Effective January 1, 2018, Nevada employers will be required to provide leaves of absence to employees who are victims of domestic violence or whose family or household members are domestic violence victims.